 At Q.E.D. you’ll find stand-up comedy shows with performers ranging from the beginner to the very famous.
 We also have arts and crafts workshops, writing classes, board game meet ups, storytelling, movie screenings, watch parties and more.
 Our affordable classes and shows are as diverse as Queens itself.
 With 100 or more events each month, there’s something for everyone.

 Plus we have an awesome beer, wine and cider, coffee, tea and sodas, and low-proof rum, vodka & tequila.
-For food we have wraps from Andrew & Frank's Italian deli, pastries from This Chick Bakes in LIC, candy and fresh, hot popcorn.
+For food we have a small hot foods menu courtesy of Zorba's, pastries from This Chick Bakes in LIC, chips, nuts, candy and fresh, hot popcorn.

 Q.E.D. is also available to rent for private events, film shoots, podcasting and more.